Pediatric Speech Therapy

 PROMPT

 PROMPT© stands for PROMPTS for Restructuring Oral Muscular Phonetic Targets.
 It is a tactile-kinesthetic approach to speech therapy, which means that the speech-language pathologist uses touch cues on the client’s face (vocal folds, jaw, lips, tongue), to support and shape correct movement of these articulators.
 Through these specialized touch cues, the speech-language pathologist is able to guide the client through a series of syllables, words or phrases.
-This hands-on approach assists the client to plan, coordinate and produce speech sounds.
-Touch cues are faded as the client’s speech production improves.

-Sara Rosenfeld-Johnson’s Horn Program is designed to normalize oral musculature, correct articulation errors, improve abdominal grading and speech clarity, and also serves as a prerequisite for working on oral-nasal contrasts.
-Sara Rosenfeld-Johnson’s Straw Program is used in conjunction with therapy to promote tongue retraction and controlled tongue movements.
-The hierarchy promotes jaw-lip-tongue dissociation through twelve stages of development.
+Sara Rosenfeld-Johnson’s Programs are designed to normalize oral musculature, correct articulation errors, improve abdominal grading and speech clarity, and also serves as a prerequisite for working on oral-nasal contrasts.